gridsome/gridsome.org/blog/2019-05-15-vuemd/index.md

 ## Gotchas
 MDVue uses runs all files trough Webpack to render Vue Components.
 This will slow the build process down compared to for example **filesystem-source**.
-So it's not recommended to use MDVue if you plan to have thousands of blog posts.
+It's not recommended to use MDVue if you plan to have thousands of blog posts.
 MDVue is perfect for documentation, design systems, portfolios and smaller blogs etc.

 ## Learn more..